 - Economic Development.
 Various economic development organizations such as the Greater Beloit Economic Development Corporation, Madison Region Economic Partnership, and Greater Beloit Chamber of Commerce work beyond the boundaries of Beloit to advance economic development efforts.
 It is recommended that the City continue to play an active role in all regional economic development activities. - Natural Resources, Parks, and Trails.
 Inherently, these amenities transcend boundaries in terms of their location, jurisdiction, and connectivity.
-Because they play pivotal role in providing a high quality of life to residents and act as regional tourism amenities and destinations, it is recommended that Beloit continue to work with WI DNR, Rock County, and others to enhance the connectivity, protection, and useability of these assets. - Transportation.
+Because they play pivotal role in providing a high quality of life to residents and act as regional tourism amenities and destinations, it is - recommended that Beloit continue to work with WI DNR, Rock County, and others to enhance the connectivity, protection, and useability of these assets.

+Transportation.
 Within the City of Beloit, there are local, county, and state roadways.
+Maintaining, planning, and improving these roadways requires - Iransportation.
+Within the City of Beloit, there are local, county, and state roadways.
 Maintaining, planning, and improving these roadways requires coordination between local, county, regional (e.g. SLATS), and state jurisdictions.
 As the City continues to grow, evolve, and change, it is increasingly important to evaluate needs and collaborate on major projects to increase efficiency and effectively allocate resources.
-Additionally, as the City's demands for public transit services evolve over time, Beloit should continue to collaborate with Rock County, Janesville, and SLATS on regional bus, rail, and
+Additionally, as the City's demands for public transit services evolve over time, Beloit should continue to collaborate with Rock County, Janesville, and SLATS on regional bus, rail, and paratransit service provision, planning, and funding.

 - Education.
-The majority of children residing within the City of Beloit attend the School District of Beloit; however, there are other schools also serving City residents including the Beloit-Turner School District, Clinton Community School District, Lincoln Academy, Rock County Christan School, and Our Lady of the Assumption Catholic School.
+The majority of children residing within the City of Beloit attend the School District of Beloit; however, there are other schools also serving City residents including the Beloit-Turner School District, Clinton Community School District, Lincoln Academy, Rock County Christian School, and Our Lady of the Assumption Catholic School.
 It is critically important for Beloit and these schools to continue to partner together on future planning, school siting, services, and workforce development efforts, as recommended throughout this plan.
 Additionally, there are several area higher-education institutions near Beloit.
 It is recommended that the City continue to partner and work with these entities, focusing on regional initiatives. - Climate Action, Sustainability, Equity, and Public Health.
 There are many local and regional groups working on various projects and programs related to advancing these initiatives.
 As documented throughout this plan, Beloit should play a key leadership role in advancing these topics as at the local and regional level to improve health outcomes, reduce greenhouse gas emissions and waste, increase energy efficiency, improve social equity, evaluate and expand equitable services, and prepare for climate change. - Housing.
 The City can play a leadership role in partnering with regional entities to continuously evaluate local and regional housing needs, collaborate on programming efforts, and leverage alternative funding sources in order to better align housing development with community goals and values and to meet unmet housing needs.